Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 >
 > I’m ready for your next instruction.
 >
-Then, I begin the first logical step.
+The next step is to begin logical reasoning.

 > User: What is the intention of the user reading this document?
 >